A 2.5 week course in AKC (American Kennel Club) type obedience, incorporating the values of our monastic environment.

 Your dog will be thrilled, when you return, to show you all he/she has learned.

-Your dog will get two formal sessions and one informal session over the course of the day.
+Your dog will get three to four formal sessions and several informal session over the course of the day.

 These will include learning to walk politely on leash and the other basic training skills, distraction training, and off-leash work that focuses on reliable recall.

-This integrated program is designed to make you dog the companion you dreamed of.
+This integrated program is designed to make your dog the companion you dreamed of.

 Your dog will be trained and cared for by the Monks of New Skete.